 Since the 1st December 2015, Wales have been operating under the Human Transplantation (Wales) Act 2013 which changes the legislative framework to a soft opt-out system.
 This means that unless an individual makes a clear decision that they either wanted to or did not want to be an organ donor, they are treated as though they have no objection to donation after their death and their consent is deemed.
-To support this change, the NHS Organ Donor Register has now been modified to allow anyone in the UK to register a decision to donate, to register a decision not to donate or to nominate others to make a decision for them after their death.
-(Although the soft opt-out system of consent only applies in Wales, anyone in the UK can now register a decision not to donate.
-For more details on the new NHS Organ Donor Register click here).
+To support this change, the NHS Organ Donor Register (ODR) has now been modified to allow anyone in the UK to register a decision to donate, to register a decision not to donate or to nominate others to make a decision for them after their death.
+(Although the soft opt-out system of consent only applies in Wales, anyone in the UK can now register a decision not to donate)

 Both the Human Tissue Act 2004 and the Human Transplantation (Wales) Act 2013 use the term 'consent'.
 In contrast the Human Tissue (Scotland) Act 2006 uses the different term 'authorisation'.
 Practice in Northern Ireland is governed principally by common law, although broadly it follows the legal principles that are applied elsewhere in the United Kingdom.

 The Human Tissue Act 2004, the Human Tissue (Scotland) Act 2006 and the Human Transplatation (Wales) Act 2013 give primacy to the decision of the individual however they have been stated and recorded.
-This can be done in various ways – verbally, by having a Donor Card, in writing, via the various means of accessing the NHS Organ Donor Register (ODR) or in Wales by not opting-out of donation.
-All are regarded as equally valid forms of consent / authorisation for organ retrieval after death.
+This can be done in various ways – verbally, by having a Donor Card, in writing, via the various means of accessing the ODR or in Wales by not opting-out of donation.
+All are regarded as equally valid forms of consent/authorisation for organ retrieval after death.
 If it is known that an individual has given their prior consent, this should be reflected in how the possibility of donation is introduced to a family.
-(Click here for more details).

-It is vital that the NHS Organ Donor is checked before raising the possibility of Organ Donation with a family.
-If the individual has recorded a 'no' to donation on the organ donor register the family must be informed.
+It is vital that the ODR is checked before raising the possibility of organ donation with a family.
+If the individual has recorded a 'no' to donation on the ODR the family must be informed.
 An example of how this might be done is given below: